 Ethernet Flow Control

-Flow control (sometimes called Priority Flow Control or PFC) allows a device receiving Ethernet frames to notify the sender that the reciever is having difficulty processing the frames it is being sent - this typically occurs when the receiver is temporarily overwhelmed and in danger of dropping packets.
+Flow control (sometimes called Priority Flow Control or PFC) allows a device receiving Ethernet frames to notify the sender that the receiver is having difficulty processing the frames it is being sent - this typically occurs when the receiver is temporarily overwhelmed and in danger of dropping packets.
 The receiver can send a pause frame to request that the sender back off.
 This is typically preferable to packet loss, especially when TCP-based bulk data transfer tools are the cause of the high packet rate.
 If flow control is enabled on the host interface and on the interface of the switch or router, this packet loss can be avoided.

 An example of this behavior is explored here.
 The throughput test mesh on the ESnet perfSONAR dashboard showed that throughput tests involving a particular perfSONAR node were achieving less than expected performance.
 Additional ad hoc testing appeared to indicate packet loss.
-A look at the host indicated that the host itself was dropping packets (specifically, dropped_link_overflow was incrementing during tests, indicating that the host was recieving packets more quickly than it could process them):
+A look at the host indicated that the host itself was dropping packets (specifically, dropped_link_overflow was incrementing during tests, indicating that the host was receiving packets more quickly than it could process them):

 [[email protected] ~]# ethtool -S eth1 | grep drop